 On day three, we’ve included a food tour of the North End, one of the oldest areas of Boston.
 You’ll taste fresh bread from a small Italian bakery, indulge at an authentic salumeria and sip a delicious cup of espresso.
 You’ll also stop in at the Old North Church, one of the oldest buildings in North America.

 After enjoying the sights of Boston, you’ll head north into the heart of New England, driving up to Kennebunkport on the southern coast of Maine.
-On arrival, you’ll check into your hotel for two nights.
+On arrival, you’ll check into your hotel for 1 night.

 After a morning of fun, you’ll continue further north in Maine.
 Drive over the bridge onto Mount Desert Island to the tiny town of Bar Harbor, on the outskirts of Acadia National Park.
 On arrival, you’ll check into your hotel for two nights.
 Why not wander into the small town and try the famous Maine lobster for dinner – either in a roll or simply dipped in butter.

 If you can bear to get up early, watching the sunrise from the summit of Cadillac Mountain will ensure Acadia National Park is firmly lodged in your family’s memory.
 Enjoy the 360-degree views of Bar Harbor, Frenchman Bay and the Cranberry Island, then head down to Sand Beach for a morning walk along the shore, stopping in at one of Bar Harbours little cafes for brunch.
 In the afternoon, take on one of the many hiking trails that trace their way through the forest, or perhaps drive the scenic Park Loop road.
 Stop at the multiple pull-outs for stunning views across the ocean - breathing in the pure sea air is good for the soul!